 Ballpoint Pen Versus Rollerball Pen

-A pen is an everyday tool for everybody regardless of profession; doctors, teachers, journalists, accountants, lawyers, all people use pens.
-Unless you are using a luxury pen sprinkled with gold or other jewelries, a regular pen seems to be very simple.
-If you take a closer look at your pen, chances are you will find either it’s a ballpoint type or rollerball type pen.
-Another popular type is a fountain pen, but it is now considered an old-fashioned one as it has been available long before ballpoint or rollerball was invented ( Fountain pens are still wonderful tools ).
+A pen is an everyday tool for everybody regardless of profession: doctors, teachers, journalists, accountants, and lawyers all use pens.
+Unless you are using a luxury pen sprinkled with gold, a regular pen can seem very simple.
+If you take a closer look at your pen, chances are you will find it’s either a ballpoint or rollerball type pen.
+Another popular type is a fountain pen, but it is now considered by some to be old fashioned as it has been available long before ballpoint or rollerball was invented (Fountain pens are still wonderful tools, however).

-Writing is becoming more personal and exclusive, and therefore it can be actually difficult to find one-fits-all pen for everyone.
-There is no single ideal pen for all people, but there is always one that suits your handwriting-style best.
+Writing is becoming more personal and exclusive, and therefore it can actually be difficult to find a pen suitable for everyone.
+There is no single ideal pen for all people, but there will always be one that suits your handwriting style best.
 Today we will focus on the difference between ballpoint and rollerball pens including their advantages over each other.

 The biggest difference between ballpoint and rollerball is not the shape, but the ink.
 In a ballpoint, the ink is oil-based and therefore it takes a little bit longer to dry.
 The good thing is that the ink tends to smear less during the drying process.
 If you have a habit of running fingers over recently written lines while you’re adding more, ballpoint is probably a good choice for you.
 Oil-based ink formula, however, causes the ball to be less responsive and some people call it “scratchy”.

 On the other hand, rollerball uses water-based ink or gel.
-A rollerball pen puts more ink onto the paper compared to its ballpoint counterpart; the instructive standard is three to four times the amount of ballpoint.
-This is why writing with rollerball pen leaves bold vivid line, but there are probably smudges.
+A rollerball pen puts more ink onto the paper compared to its ballpoint counterpart; usually three to four times the amount of a ballpoint.
+This is why writing with rollerball pen leaves a bold vivid line, but there may be smudges.
 Rollerball pen is not suitable if you are writing on poor quality paper.
-Gel pens often lump together with rollerball, but they actually use a different type of ink.
+Gel pens often get lumped together with rollerball, but they actually use a different type of ink.

 Choices of Paper